keboola/developers-docs/extend/generic-extractor/api/index.md

 See the [full example](todo:039-default-parameters).

 ### Required Headers
-Assume that an API requires that a parameter `X-AppKey` is sent with each API request.
+Assume that an API requires a parameter `X-AppKey` to be sent with each API request.
 The following API configuration can be used:

 {% highlight json %}